-Le MarzeLe Marze is a beautiful beach located between Castiglione della Pescaia and Marina di Grosseto, with the wonderful Pineta del Tombolo behind.
-It is a long sandy beach with striking thick vegetation typical of the Maremma, a real paradise on Earth.
-A very special feature is the dunes, which are more than two meters high.
-It is about 6 km long and up to 100 meters wide, mostly free and popular with sports and wildlife lovers.
-You can access it from three different points, leaving the car in the stop areas and then walking along a beautiful stretch of pine forest.
-You can also cover the entire stretch of coast between Castiglione della Pescaia and Marina di Grosseto on foot.
-In the farthest point between two of the three access points (20/30 minute walk), you can meet some naturists.
-You can also bring pets on the beach on the coast called Bau Beach.
-This part of the coast is known for the wind conditions, which are perfect for water sports, such as kite surfing, surfing or wakeboarding.
-Going north, in the direction of Punta Ala, maybe moving with a bike on a bike path, you will find more beautiful coves.
-Here is the list.
+Le Marze is a beautiful beach located between Castiglione della Pescaia and Marina di Grosseto, featuring the beautiful Pineta del Tombolo nearby.
+This long sandy beach boasts the Maremma's typical thick vegetation, making it a real paradise on Earth.
+The dunes, more than two meters high, are one of the area's most special features, spanning about 6 km in length and about 100 meters wide, which are generally free and popular amongst sports and wildlife lovers.
+They may be accessed via three different points, so leave your car in one of the stop areas and walk along a beautiful stretch of pine forest to make your way there.
+You can also walk the entire stretch of coast between Castiglione della Pescaia and Marina di Grosseto on foot.
+In the farthest point between two of the three access points (a 20/30 minute walk), you can opt to hang out at a few nudist beaches, or bring your pets to Bau Beach.
+This part of the coast is known for having wind conditions perfect for water sports, including kite surfing, surfing or wakeboarding.
+Going north, heading towards Punta Ala, you'll find a variety of other beautiful coves that can be reached via a bike path.
+Here's what to check out:

-CapezzoloThe beach called Capezzolo is easily accessible on foot or by bike through a waterfront with bars, beach resorts, ice cream shops and a playground for children.
-In the vicinity of the promontory of Punta Capezzolo, there are rocks on the shore.
-In some beach resorts you can play beach volleyball, hire pedal boats and canoes.
-The beach is very busy during the high season, but the view is really amazing: you can see some islands of the Tuscan archipelago (Elba, Montecristo and the island of Giglio), and sometimes you can see the mountains of Corsica and the view of the village with the castle is definitely worth checking out.
+Capezzolo beach, easily accessed on foot or bike, features a waterfront with bars, beach resorts, ice cream shops and a playground for children.
+Given its proximity to the Punta Capezzolo promontory, you're bound to found a rocky terrain on the shore.
+In some of the area's beach resorts you can even play beach volleyball, hire pedal boats or canoes.
+The beach is rather busy during the high season, but the view is simply superb: you'll see islands of the Tuscan archipelago (Elba, Montecristo and Giglio), and sometimes even the mountains of Corsica.
+And the view of the castle-adorned village is definitely worth checking out.

-RoccamareOne of the most pristine beaches in the area is surely the one of Roccamare, hidden by thick and wild pine forests crossed by paths made for both walking and biking.
-There is also a bike path that runs along the main road and goes from the town centre of Castiglione della Pescaia to the coast.
-This beach is less crowded, so the water is really clear and relaxation is a given.
-Much of the beach that connects Rocchette with Riva del Sole is free and only some sailing schools occupy a portion of the beach.
-It’s popular for families with children and groups of friends playing football or beach tennis on the shore.
+One of the area's most pristine beaches is surely Roccamare, tucked away behind thick and wild pine forests featuring walking and bike paths.
+You'll find a bike path that runs along the main road and stretches from Castiglione della Pescaia's town center to the coast.
+This beach is less crowded, making the water crystal-clear and relaxation a must.
+Much of the beach that connects Rocchette to Riva del Sole is free, though a few sailing schools occupy a select area.
+It’s popular for families with children and groups of friends - perfect for playing football or beach tennis on the shore.

-Casetta CivininiYou can reach the Beach of Casetta Civinini through easy paths in the pine forest of Castiglione della Pescaia.
-This long beach has white sand and overlooks the beautiful gulf area.
-It’s almost entirely free, except for a few beach resorts.
-The beach is perfect for families with children, who can enjoy plenty of space and playing in complete tranquillity, even in the peak tourist season.
-In this crystal clear sea it is easy to spot dolphins and fish rays.
+You'll reach Casetta Civinini Beach by wandering easy trails in Castiglione della Pescaia's pine forest.
+This long beach vaunts white sand and beautiful views of the gulf area.
+It’s almost entirely free except for select beach resorts.
+The beach is perfect for families with children, as there's plenty of space for playing in complete tranquility, even in peak tourist season.
+With crystal-clear waters, visitors often spot dolphins and stingrays.

-With its white sand and blue sea, Cala Civette is definitely one of the most beautiful free beaches in this area.
-It is dominated by Torre Civette and surrounded by thick vegetation where you can have lunch and a rest during the hottest hours of the day.
-It’s very popular with young couples.
-From a narrow and not too challenging path, you can walk toward the beach of Cala Violina.
-You can reach the beach through the river Alma, with water up to your knees.
+With its white sand and sapphire-blue sea, Cala Civette is definitely one of the most beautiful free beaches around.
+The area is marked by Torre Civette and thick vegetation, perfect for lunch and resting during the hottest hours of the day.
+It’s very popular among young couples, and by following a narrow path you'll reach another beautiful area, Cala Violina beach.
+You'll have to wade through the Alma River to reach the beach, though the water is only up to your knees.